ST. DOMINIC OF OSMA AND GARDEN-FRESH TOMATO SAUCE

 What’s important to remember regarding saints of that era and the crusades is that to be martyred spreading the Word of Jesus Christ was a goal toward which they worked diligently.
 See St. Francis of Assisi and the Sultan and St. Anthony of Padua for more on this topic.

 Pope Innocent III denied their request.
 As they began the long walk home to Castile, they stopped in Languedoc in France.
 Here they were supported by monks, papal representatives, and local bishops in their work.
-Diego traveled back to Castile to set up the Diocese of Osma for his long absence.
+Diego traveled back to Castile to prepare the Diocese of Osma for his long absence.
 Alas, he never returned to Dominic in Languedoc as he died in December of 1207.

 In 1209, Pope Innocent III initiated a crusade against the Albigensian heretics that lasted 20 years.